dps923/winter2020/graded-work/assign4-professor.md

 > In class, the professor will help with this task.
 > <mark>To be documented</mark>

+Use the [Web API and data structures](webapi-data-structures) document to help with this task.

 For the Food Search result, you are really interested in the `foods` array of items.
 Each food will definitely have a `fdcId` property.
 It will likely have a `description` property, but in general, maybe you should define most of the properties (other than `fdcId`) as optional.
 You can code a subset of properties that interest you and you think will be useful (e.g. `ingredients`).
 It is NOT necessary to code them all.

 For the Food Details result, it has a number of properties that may be useful to us: